dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 under the job retention scheme\
 \
 For an employee they know\
-Is carrying out work for them.\
+Is carrying out work for them\
 Silently, behind the scene\
 \
 But Furlough Fraud can take other forms as well\